filip-769/captcha/README.md

 ## Setup

 ### Requirements
-- Redis + RedisJSON
 - Deno

 ### Installation locally
-Install Redis with RedisJSON and Deno, then clone this repo set the enviroment variables in `.env` file and run `deno run --allow-read --allow-env --allow-net app.ts`.
+Install Deno, then clone this repo set the enviroment variable in `.env` file and run `deno run --allow-read --allow-env --allow-net app.ts`.

-### Installation in cloud (Deno Deploy, Redis Cloud)
+### Installation in cloud (Deno Deploy)
-You can use this project for free using free tier of Redis Cloud (https://redis.com/try-free/) and free tier of Deno Deploy (https://dash.deno.com/).
+You can use this project for free using the free tier of Deno Deploy (https://dash.deno.com/).

 ### Enviroment variables
-- REDIS_PASSWORD, REDIS_USERNAME, REDIS_PORT, REDIS_HOSTNAME - your Redis database information
 - SERVER_TOKEN a password you will use to generate secrets from sitekeys
-- SERVER_PORT a port number the server will listen on
-- CAPTCHA_DIFFICULTY the difficulty of the captchas (3 000 000 is minimum recommended value)